Henry Barnard School (Rhode Island)

 Henry Barnard School (often abbreviated to the initials HBS) is a private elementary school, founded in 1898.
-Located on the campus of Rhode Island College in Providence, Rhode Island, it serves approximately 100 students in grades pre-kindergarten through 5.
+Until 2020, it was located on the campus of Rhode Island College in Providence, Rhode Island, it served approximately 100 students in grades pre-kindergarten through 5.
+After the closure of the RIC buildings, Henry Barnard merged with the lower (elementary) school at Providence Country Day School.